McTavishLab/extensiphy/README.md

 ## Quick Install and Run
 ### Building your own Extensiphy Docker image
+First we'll building the Docker image and a container to test your Extensiphy installation.
+Then we'll connect your data to a new container so you can begin updating your own alignments!

 1. Make sure you have [Docker desktop installed](https://www.docker.com/products/docker-desktop).
 Then, download the [extensiphy repository](https://github.com/McTavishLab/extensiphy) to your computer.
 One way is to type from the terminal: